iamrjb11/Operating-System-Codes/readme.txt

 Operating System
 -----------------------
-Here all the codes are writting in c language.
+Here all the codes has written in c language.

 Author